 And when you’re done with that, start asking why more people with the power to affect change—including all our business relationships and government—aren’t doing more.
 The NBA has a part to play, but it can’t do it alone.

-Spent 4.5 years in the USAF before attending University of Minnesota, Bible college in Anaheim and 15 years in youth ministry.
-Basketball blogger-turned-NBA Featured Columnist with Bleacher Report, BBallBreakdown, Fansided, The Step Back, Hoops Habit, SportsNet, Vantage Sports, Dime and FanRag, among others, accumulating over 25 million views.
-Former full-time NBA Assistant Editor at FanRag (2016-18).
-An NBA Twitter staple: Well-connected and respected among today’s finest basketball writers.
+Kelly is a TBW co-Founder and frequent contributor.
+He spent 4.5 years in the USAF before attending University of Minnesota, Bible college in Anaheim and 15 years in youth ministry.
+Basketball blogger-turned-NBA Featured Columnist with Bleacher Report, BBallBreakdown, Fansided, The Step Back, Hoops Habit, SportsNet, Vantage Sports, Dime and FanRag, among others, his work has been read over 25 million times.
+The former NBA Assistant Editor at FanRag (2016-18), he is an NBA Twitter staple who is well-connected and respected among today’s finest basketball writers.